Object Oriented Programming in JAVA

 • final variable cannot be re-assigned

-• final methods although participate in inheritance , cannot be overriden
+• final methods although participate in inheritance , cannot be overridden

 • final class cannot be inherited from ie We cannot inherit from final class , so it can also cannot be made abstract (what would even be the point ?)